-- 1. This Standard deals with the treatment in financial statements of - (a) contingencies, and - (b) events occurring after the balance sheet date. - 2.
-The following subjects, which may result in contingencies, are excluded from the scope of this Standard in view of special considerations applicable to them: - (a) liabilities of life assurance and general insurance enterprises arising from policies issued; - (b) obligations under retirement benefit plans; and - (c) commitments arising from long-term lease contracts.
+- This Standard deals with the treatment in financial statements of - contingencies, and - events occurring after the balance sheet date. (b) - The following subjects, which may result in contingencies, are excluded from the scope of this Standard in view of special considerations applicable to them: - (a) liabilities of life assurance and general insurance enterprises arising from policies issued; - (b) obligations under retirement benefit plans; and - (c) commitments arising from long-term lease contracts.